OODA: Observe, Orient, Decide, & Act

 Action

 Carry out the conceived decision.
 Once the result of the action is observed, you start over.
-Note that in combat (or competing against the competition), you want to cycle through the four steps faster and better than the enemy, hence, it is a loop.
+Note that in combat or when competing against others, you want to cycle through the four steps faster and better than the competition, hence, it is a loop, rather than a one-time affair.

 SOAP

-Another variation is SOAP that is used by paramedic's and medical techs.
-SOAP is a standard process for: Situation, Observation, Analysis, Perform.
+Another variation of the OODA cycle is SOAP that is used by paramedic's and medical techs.
+SOAP is a standard process for: